How do I turn on my system?

 Clean your panels

 We recommend that you wash your solar panels at least once a year.
 If you live in a dusty area (for example, near a freeway or a construction site) it may help to wash the panels more often, especially before summer when the system produces the most electricity.
-To clean your panels, hose them down with water.
-You can spray them from the ground if you have enough water pressure.
-You can also use a hose nozzle to help increase water pressure.
+To clean your panels, hose them down with water while standing on the ground.
+DO NOT GO UP ONTO YOUR ROOF.
+You can use a hose nozzle to help increase water pressure.

 CAUTION: Do not wash your panels on a hot day.
 This may damage the panels.
 Washing your solar panels will make your roof wet and slippery.
-Hose the panels from the ground instead of standing on the roof.
+Never go onto the roof to clean your panels.
+Hose the panels from the ground.
 Never walk on the panels as this can damage them.

 Be sure to trim trees, plants or shrubs around your home that may shade any part of your solar panels.
 If you are installing an antenna or satellite dish, make sure it does not shade any part of your solar panels because this can lower the system’s electricity production.
 Also watch for shade that may be caused by new buildings or new trees near your home.